angular/angular/aio/content/guide/testing.md

 ### Configure CLI for CI testing in Chrome

-When the CLI commands `ng test` and `ng e2e` are generally running the CI tests in your environment, you might still need to adjust your configuration to run the Chrome browser tests.
+While the CLI command `ng test` is generally running the CI tests in your environment, you might still need to adjust your configuration to run the Chrome browser tests.

-There are configuration files for both the [Karma JavaScript test runner](https://karma-runner.github.io/latest/config/configuration-file.html) and [Protractor](https://www.protractortest.org/#/api-overview) end-to-end testing tool, which you must adjust to start Chrome without sandboxing.
+There is a configuration file for the [Karma JavaScript test runner](https://karma-runner.github.io/latest/config/configuration-file.html), which you must adjust to start Chrome without sandboxing.

 We'll be using [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome#cli) in these examples.